-The UTR will be printed next to a heading like ‘Official Use’, Tax reference’ or ‘UTR’.
+Your company’s unique tax reference will be printed next to a heading like ‘Official Use’, ‘Tax reference’, or ‘UTR’ at the top of the first statutory letter delivered from HMRC.
 You will also find this number on most other forms of statutory communication from HMRC, including the Notice to Deliver a Company Tax Return.

 Company information required by HMRC

 Within 3 months of carrying on any kind of business activity or receiving any form of income, you must register your company with HMRC as ‘active’ for Corporation Tax purposes.
-At this time, you should provide the following information for HMRC:
+At this time, you should provide the following information to HMRC:

-- Company name and registration number (CRN).
+- Company name and registration number (CRN)

-- Start date of trading activities – this will determine the start date of your first Corporation Tax accounting period.
+- Start date of trading activities – this will determine the start date of your first Corporation Tax accounting period

-- Principal address where business activities are carried out – this may or may not be your registered office address.
+- Principal address where business activities are carried out – this may or may not be your registered office address

-- Principal business activities carried out by your company – you will require a SIC code for this part.
+- Principal business activities carried out by your company – you will require a SIC code for this part

-- Notification if you have taken over an existing business or are part of a group.
+- Notification if you have taken over an existing business or are part of a group

 - Details of all company directors

-Generally, Corporation Tax should be paid electronically within 9 months and 1 day after the end of each accounting period; tax returns should be filed online within 12 months after the end of each accounting period – remember, you will need your UTR to complete these tasks.
+Generally, Corporation Tax should be paid electronically within 9 months and 1 day after the end of each accounting period.
+Your Company Tax Return should be submitted online no later than 12 months after the end of each accounting period.
+You will need your UTR to complete these tasks.